Committee of Union and Progress: Revolutionary Era (1905–1908)

 The committee had a secret presence in towns throughout European Turkey (Rumelia).
 By comparison, the organisation was noticeably absent from intellectual circles and army units based in Anatolia and the Levant, Smyrna (İzmir) being an exception.
 Under this umbrella name, one could find ethnic Albanians, Arabs, Armenians, Aromanians, Bulgarians, Serbians, Jews, Greeks, Turks, and Kurds, united by the common goal of overthrowing Abdul Hamid II's despotic regime.
 During this time, the CPU cultivated close relations with the Dashnaks and IMRO's left wing (Yane Sandanski), and cordial relations with the Hunchaks.

 On 22 December 1907, in the Second Congress of Ottoman Opposition, Rıza, Sabahaddin, and the Dashnaks were finally able to put their differences aside and signed an alliance, declaring that Abdul Hamid had to be deposed and the regime replaced with a representative and constitutional government by any means necessary, without foreign interference.
-The Dashnak Party (Dashnaktsutyun, or Armenian Revolutionary Federation, ARF) is an Armenian nationalist and Marxist–socialist political party stemming from Narodnik tradition which was demanding autonomy and reform for Ottoman Armenia, while their Hunchak (Social Democrat Hunchakian Party, SDHP) brothers were positioned more towards their left, and more willing to call for separatism.
+The Dashnak Party (Dashnaktsutyun, or Armenian Revolutionary Federation, ARF) is an Armenian nationalist and Marxist–socialist political party with Narodnik influences, which was demanding autonomy and reform for Ottoman Armenia; their Hunchak (Social Democrat Hunchakian Party, SDHP) brothers were positioned more towards their left, and more willing to call for separatism.
 Both parties took inspiration from committee organisations from the Balkans, leading to the creation of well organised fedayi cells to defend Armenian peasantry and carry on an insurgency in Eastern Anatolia, as well as a willingness to commit acts of terrorism to highlight the Armenian plight and provoke a Great Power intervention (see Ottoman Bank Takeover and Abdul Hamid II assassination attempt in Yıldız).
 The Dashnaks signed the alliance with the hope that decentralising reforms could be conceded to Ottoman Armenians once the Young Turks took power, even though the CPU's core mantra was centralisation.
 Their ambiguous relationship can be traced back the year before, when they cooperated in establishing cells in Trabzon and Erzurum.
 Although Ahmet Rıza eventually pulled out of the tripartite agreement and this alliance played no critical role in the upcoming revolution, the CPU and the Dashnaks maintained a contentious alliance throughout the Second Constitutional Era up until 1914.